gacarrillor/loadthemall/README.md

   Choose which geometry type you want to load: 'Point', 'Line', or 'Polygon'.
 * **Raster type**:

-  Choose which raster type you want to load: 'Gray or undefined', 'Palette', or 'Multiband'.
+  Choose which raster type you want to load: 'Gray or undefined', 'Palette', 'Multiband', or 'Color Layer'.